Al3zama1/swe-notes/CCNA/5 - Ethernet LAN Switching.md

 * 7 bytes (56 bits) field length.
 * Alternating 1's and 0's.
 	* 10101010 * 7
-* Allows devices to synchronize their receiver clocks.
+* It is used to notify receiving hosts that a frame is being sent.
-#### SFD (Start Frame Delimiter)
+#### SFD (Start Frame Delimiter) / SOF (Start of Frame)
 * 1 byte (8 bits) field length.
 * Alternating 1's and 0's.
 	* 10101011
-* Marks the end of the preamble and the beginning of the rest of the frame.
+* It is used for synchronization with other hosts on the LAN.
 #### Destination/Source
 * 6 bytes (48 bits) field length
 * Indicate the device sending and receiving the frame.